Bucknell University: Benefactor William Bucknell

-Continued Expansion
+Continued expansion

 The 40 years from 1890 until 1930 saw a steady increase in the number of faculty members and students.
 When the Depression brought a drop in enrollment in 1933, several members of the faculty were "loaned" to found a new institution: Bucknell Junior College in Wilkes-Barre, Pennsylvania.
 Today, that institution is a four-year university, Wilkes University, independent of Bucknell since 1947.
-The depression era also saw the commissioning by President Homer Rainey (1931–35) of architect Jens Larsen to design Bucknell's master plan.
-Subsequent expansion of the university still largely adheres to this plan.
+The depression era also saw the commissioning by President Homer Rainey (1931–35) of architect Jens Larson to design Bucknell's master plan.
+Subsequent expansion of the institution still largely adheres to this plan.

 The post-War period saw a dramatic increase in higher education enrollment across the United States, thanks first to the G.I.
 Bill and then to the baby boom.
 Like other institutions, Bucknell's campus grew to accommodate a growing student body, and the college broke ground on many of the academic buildings that comprise upper campus.
 Chief among these is the Ellen Clarke Bertrand Library, commissioned in 1946 under Bucknell President and former Governor of Maine Horace Hildreth and opened in 1951.
-Other major additions from the building spree of the 1950s and 60s include the Olin Science Building and Coleman, Marts, and Swartz Halls.
+Other major additions from the building spree of the 1950s and 60s include the Olin Science Building and Coleman, Marts and Swartz Halls.

-Building for the Future
+Building for the future

 A growing reputation and changing expectations for undergraduate education in the United States called for improved facilities.
-The 1970s brought construction of the Elaine Langone Center, the Gerhard Fieldhouse, and the Computer Center.
+The 1970s brought construction of the Elaine Langone Center, the Gerhard Fieldhouse and the Computer Center.
 In the 1980s, the capacity of Bertrand Library was doubled, facilities for engineering were substantially renovated, and the Weis Center for the Performing Arts was inaugurated.

 Heading into the 21st century, new facilities for the sciences included the renovation of the Olin Science Building, the construction of the Rooke Chemistry Building in 1990 and a new Biology Building in 1991.
-The Weis Music Building was inaugurated in 2000, the O'Leary Building for Psychology and Geology opened in the fall of 2002, the new Kenneth Langone Recreational Athletic Center opened in 2003, and the Breakiron Engineering Building in 2004.
+The Weis Music Building was inaugurated in 2000, the O'Leary Building for Psychology and Geology opened in the fall of 2002, the new Kenneth Langone Recreational Athletic Center opened in 2003 and the Breakiron Engineering Building in 2004.